 The Bose Soundsport Free (£140, below) are also worth considering.
 They’re lightweight in-ear headphones, with controls on the earbud allowing you to play or pause music tracks, take phone calls via the built-in mic and access your smartphone’s voice assistant (such as Google Assistant on Android phones and Siri on Apple devices).
 These are sweat and weather-resistant too.

 It’s important to get the right pair of headphones, as a bad pair is just going to end up annoying you.
 A pair that doesn’t fit securely in your ears, for example, will just be discarded when you get fed up of having to constantly stop and re-adjust them.

 You should also consider whether you really want noise-cancelling technology, as it often comes at a premium.
 You need some awareness of the world around you when you’re out running, so if you do choose one of these pairs, enable ambient sound mode so you can still hear what’s going on in our surroundings.

 Use our reviews to make sure you buy one of the best headphones for sports.

 Running apps for extra motivation

 You can also download running apps onto your phone that act as a virtual running buddy, offering audio coaching that you can listen to through your headphones.
 Strava and Runkeeper are some of the most popular.
+Guided running apps like Couch to 5K, which are also designed to help you achieve fitness goals, are very popular as well.
 Or, if you prefer something kookier, there’s Zombies, Run!, where you imagine you’re ‘a runner en route to one of humanity’s last remaining outposts’.

 For extra inspiration, some apps allow users to follow each other as you would on a social network.
 Just make sure you’ve checked your settings in case you’re uncomfortable with your activity being viewed by others.